Infopathways/IP-Scorecard/Access and Identity/AccessandIdentity.md

 - _Rationale:_ Unauthorized disclosures may happen through M365 services
                or endpoint devices.
 DLP policies should cover all affected locations to be effective.
-- _Last modified:_ June 2023
+=- _Note:_ The custom policy referenced here is the same policy
-- _Note:_ The custom policy referenced here is the same policy configured in [MS.DEFENDER.4.1v1](#msdefender41v1).
+          configured in [MS.DEFENDER.4.1v1](#msdefender41v1).

 #### Part 2